livewire/docs/source/docs/data-binding.blade.md

 @endslot
 @endcodeComponent

-Now, the `$todo` property will only be updated when the user clicks away from the input field.
+Now, the `$name` property will only be updated when the user clicks away from the input field.